AntiXeon/hARMful/README.md

 * **UnitTests**: unit tests to check that the different classes and modules are working as expected, without regressions.
 The unit tests use a home-made build system.
 They are run at each commit through the continuous integration;

 ## Dependencies
-Use the command line `git clone https://github.com/dcarlus/hARMful.git --recurse-submodules` to clone the repository and its dependencies.
 All the libraries require `cmake`.

 ### HOPEful